NathanaelA/nativescript-liveedit/README.md

 #### Pros of Telerik's LiveSync:
 * No extra code added to your application!
 * Works on Real iOS Devices
+* Works on iOS Simulator now as of v1.2.2 of NativeScript CLI

 #### Cons of Telerik's LiveSync:
 * Not really Live.
 It syncs the files; but then has to restart the application from scratch, no matter what file is changed.